 A shortage of homes for sale in the U.S. gives sellers the advantage in most housing markets.
-But many sellers don’t realize that getting rid of their house likely will cost them thousands of dollars.
+But many sellers don’t realize that this transaction likely will cost them thousands of dollars.

-Real estate commissions and other fees can eat up about 10 percent of the sale price of the home.
+Real estate commissions and other fees can consume up to 10 percent of the sale price of the home.
 Some expenses are negotiable and fluctuate with the real estate market.
-But sellers should expect to pay part of the costs in the transaction and avoid sticker shock at closing time.
+But sellers should expect to foot all or part of the bill for numerous costs to sell a house.

-Many homeowners try to avoid these high fees by offering their home as for-sale-by-owner (FSBO).
+Many homeowners try to avoid these high fees by listing their home as for-sale-by-owner (FSBO).
 If you do that, be prepared to assume the duties of a real estate agent, including showing the place to prospective buyers, negotiating, hiring a lawyer to draw up the contract, and taking care of the transfer of title.
 Just 7 percent of home sales in 2018 were FSBO sales, according to NAR.

-If you’re thinking about selling your home, it’s likely there are a few things you could do to enhance the appeal of your place and maybe raise its value.
-If you’ve been putting off sprucing up the exterior of your property, painting the inside, repairing a staircase or a leaky faucet, now’s the time to make those changes.
+If you’re thinking about selling your home, it’s likely there are things you could do to enhance the appeal of your place and potentially raise its value.
+If you’ve been putting off sprucing up the exterior of your property, painting the inside, or repairing a staircase or a leaky faucet, now’s the time to make those changes.

-Also, if the buyer’s home inspector finds problems, such as a leaky roof or bad plumbing, you might have to pay to fix those issues in order to close the deal.
+Also, if the buyer’s home inspector finds problems, such as a damaged roof or bad plumbing, you might have to pay to fix those issues in order to close the deal.

-Big repairs can set you back financially, so be prepared for them before you decide to sell, especially if you expect a problem with your home passing inspection.
+Big repairs can set you back financially, so be prepared for them before you decide to sell, especially if you expect problems will be revealed during a home inspection.

 The cost of a professional stager varies according to the size of the home, the extent of the work, the length of time the house is on the market and other factors.
 Expect to spend several hundred dollars, at minimum, and possibly thousands if you need a professional stager.

-Your current bills will give you an idea how much it will cost each month to leave on the utilities until a new buyer takes over.
+Your current bills will give you an idea how much it will cost each month to leave on the utilities until a new buyer moves in.

 The proceeds of your home sale will be used to pay off your mortgage, but it’s likely that the payoff amount on your mortgage statement is a little less than what you actually owe.

 You’ll likely have to add prorated interest you’ve accrued to the total balance.
-Additionally, your lender may penalize you if you have a prepayment penalty associated with your mortgage.
+Additionally, you might have to pay a fee if there’s a prepayment penalty associated with your mortgage.
 Check your loan documents or contact your current lender to find out if your loan includes this condition.

 Selling one house and buying another?
-Use our calculator to determine how much house you can afford.
+Use a calculator to determine how much house you can afford.